-Except for certain slitmask and grating tests, all items involving Bob from Section 2 have been completed.
-They will in any case be completed before disassembly.
+As of January 7, all items involving Bob from Section 2 will have been completed.
 The remaining two items are major, and we propose to develop the schedule for Bob during the week after January 4.

 4.6.
 Consult the vendor about the reliability of the piezo.